Mexico 12 min

 Before that, in 2019, Mexico enacted new rules to combat discrimination and unfair labor practices in the workplace.
 These rules require companies with employees in Mexico to create internal policies that help prevent issues of discrimination, intimidation, sexual harassment, and other problems, including the employment of children.

-Some of the changes in Mexican labor laws have made life easier for employers.
+Some of the changes in Mexican labor regulations and laws have made life easier for employers.

 For example, companies used to be subject to regular inspections for compliance.